csheneka/ML-for-Astro-tutorial/README.md

 Contact: caroline.heneka@uni-hamburg.de

-Data is part of the SDSS Data Release 16:
+Data used in folder data_spectra/ is part of the SDSS Data Release 16:

 https://www.sdss.org/science/data-release-publications